(by Sam Storms)

-Most of the ground that Satan gains in the lives of Christians,” wrote Neil Anderson, “is due to unforgiveness” (Bondage Breaker, 194).
-I couldn’t agree more.
-It isn’t hard to figure out why, once we realize that unforgiveness breeds bitterness, resentment, anger, unkindness, and even despair.
-Nothing is more important for us than to know what forgiveness is as well as what it isn’t.
-So what I propose in this study is to look first at five myths about forgiveness; that is to say, five lies many of us have embraced about what it means to forgive another person.
-Then I will turn to five truths about forgiveness, or five essential elements apart from which true forgiveness will never take place.
+Most of the ground that Satan gains in the lives of Christians is due to unforgiveness.
+It isn't hard to figure out why, once we realize that unforgiveness breeds bitterness, resentment, anger, unkindness, and even despair.
+Nothing is more important for us than to know what forgiveness is as well as what it isn't.

 Five Myths About Forgiveness